Commonwealth Local Government Forum

 The Commonwealth Local Government Forum (CLGF) is a global local government organisation, bringing together local authorities, their national associations and the ministries responsible for local government in the member countries of the Commonwealth.
 CLGF works with national and local governments to support the development of democratic values and good local governance and is the associated organisation officially recognised by Commonwealth Heads of Government as the representative body for local government in the Commonwealth.

 CLGF is unique in bringing together central, provincial and local spheres of government involved in local government policy and decision-making.
 CLGF members include local government associations, individual local authorities, ministries dealing with local government, and research and professional organisations who work with local government.
 Practitioner to practitioner support is at the core of CLGF's work across the Commonwealth and within the region, using CLGF's own members to support others both within and between regions.

+The Commonwealth Journal of Local Governance exist under the support of the Commonwealth Local Government Forum.